 Energy Dissipation - This refers to methods employed at pipe outlets to prevent erosion.
 Examples include, but are not limited to; aprons, riprap, splash pads, and gabions that are designed to prevent erosion.

 Erosion - Any process that wears away the surface of the land by the action of water, wind, ice, or gravity.

+Erosion and Sediment Control Plan Sketch - A plan sketch for stormwater discharge that includes the submittals outlined in Section 12.05 Subd.
+1.

 Erosion Control - Refers to methods employed to prevent erosion.
 Examples include soil stabilization practices, horizontal slope grading, temporary or permanent cover, and construction phasing.